Are you in a dilemma about which shopping cart platform to choose between ThriveCart and SamCart?

 You can customize these templates with its editor and integrate them with payment gateways.

-Click on to create the funnel and then enable the sales funnel for the product you want to create.
 With both SamCart and ThriveCart, you can add up to 5 upsells and 5 downsells.

 ThriveCart allows you to use the same upsell for multiple funnels and also copy the same page setup and the content from other funnels.
 This is a huge time saver.